 716-754 CE.
 Saint Boniface is a missionary in Northern France and Germany.

 787 CE.
 Second Council of Nicaea.
-Iconoclasm (destruction of images/pictures of Christ as “idolatry”) is condemned.
-This is the last time all the major Christian groups and factions are able to come together in a council and decide a theological issue together, partly due to the spread of Christianity and the difficulty of travel, and partly due to differences of opinion.
+This is the last time all the major Christian groups and factions come together in a council and decide a theological issue together, partly due to the spread of Christianity and the difficulty of travel, and partly due to differences of language and opinion.

 800-814 CE.
 Charlemagne (Charles the Great), King of the Franks, conquers most of Europe and is crowned Holy Roman Emperor.
 He promotes Christian study, art, literature, and music.

 Ca. 1000 CE.
 Latin is still the language of educated/rich/powerful people in Europe, and the language of education and international relations.
 However, Latin was never common in some places (such as Germany and England), and has evolved into other languages (French, Spanish, Italian).
 The Bible is still only available in Latin or Greek.

 1008 CE.
 The Leningrad Codex, oldest complete Hebrew Bible still in existence, is made.

 1066 CE.
 William the Conqueror conquers England.
 French is the language of the Norman conquerors; the Anglo-Saxons they rule speak a Germanic language.
 Over time, the two languages merge together in both vocabulary and grammar to form English.

 1095-1291 CE.
 Christian European rulers send crusades (mostly led by younger sons of knights and nobles who needed to win their fortune in battle) to reconquer the Holy Land from the Muslims and liberate the Byzantine Empire.
 While some genuinely want to free the Holy Land, many simply want to get rich, and attack the Byzantines as much as the Muslims, doing more long-lasting damage to Christian communities than Muslim ones.